 - Loop a piece of string under the embroidery hoop and pull the ends back through the loop.

 - Then just pull it snug.

-To add the peace sign to a dream catcher made with yarn
+To add the peace sign to a yarn wall hanging

-- Created a loop with a piece of yarn at the top of the hoop.
+- Create a loop with a piece of yarn at the top of the hoop.

 - Pull it taught and knot it at the bottom of the hoop and tuck the knot under some of the loops hanging off the bottom.

-- Take two small pieces of string and attached them to the string going from top to bottom a little above halfway.
+- Take two small pieces of string and attach them to the string going from top to bottom a little above halfway.

 - Attach each of those ends to the outside of the embroidery hoop so that it looks like a peace sign.

-I loved how raw the yarn was at the bottom so I left it uneven.
+I love how raw the yarn is at the bottom so I left it uneven on purpose.
 But you can trim it up if you want it to feel more organized.

 I couldn't wait to show my son when he got home from school.
 He loved it.
 And then promptly moved on to his swords.
 I think he's been a ninja for Halloween for 4 years now.

-This fun DIY yarn dream catcher would be fun to make with the kids too.
+This fun yarn wall art would be fun to make with the kids too.
 Have them pick out all the pieces and then direct them how to make the easy loops.
-It really is easier than even making a knot.
+It really is even easier than making a knot.

-The yarn dream catcher looks so cute on his bedroom wall.
+The yarn wall hanging looks so cute on his bedroom wall.
 This DIY was super cheap to make and was done in just a few minutes!
-I can’t wait to make more for the rest of the house.
+I can't wait to make more for the rest of the house.